-The Ontario government is proposing increases to minimum wage starting January 1, 2018 that will materially increase the cost of hourly labour in the majority of SIR's restaurants.
-SIR is working with industry groups to lobby the government for certain changes that could mitigate the impact of some of these proposed changes to Ontario labour legislation.
+On November 22, 2017, the Ontario government passed legislation that raised Ontario's general minimum wage on January 1, 2018 and will raise it again on January 1, 2019, followed by annual increases at the rate of inflation.
+These changes will materially increase the cost of hourly labour in the majority of SIR's restaurants.
+These rapid increases to minimum wage may impact SIR's profitability and/or its ability to pass on increased costs through price increases without adversely affecting guest count velocity.
 SIR's Management is evaluating alternatives to offset the impact of these increases in an effort to reduce the price increases that otherwise may have to be implemented to mitigate anticipated cost increases.